 - Recent expanded use of the community bank call report as an information gathering tool for consumer protection regulation damages the effectiveness of the information provided and diminishes the use of the call report as an effective safety and soundness measurement metric.

-- A short-form call report with basic schedules such as the income statement, balance sheet, and changes in shareholders’ equity in the first and third quarters will reduce the time required to meet call reporting obligations and will assist in reducing the overall regulatory burden faced by community banks.
+- A short-form call report with basic schedules such as the income statement, balance sheet, and changes in shareholders’ equity in the first and third quarters will reduce the time required to meet call reporting obligations and will assist in reducing the overall regulatory burden faced by community banks, without negatively impacting effective supervision and examination.

-- Efforts by the Federal Financial Institution Examination Council (FFIEC) to streamline the call reporting process by community banks, while appreciated and supported, will not provide meaningful regulatory relief for community banks without the elimination of entire schedules.
-The banking agencies have not provided a rationale for requiring highly detailed and specific data on a regular basis.
+- Efforts by the Federal Financial Institution Examination Council (FFIEC) to streamline the call reporting process by community banks, while appreciated and supported, will not provide meaningful regulatory relief for community banks without the elimination of entire reporting schedules.
+The banking agencies have not provided a rationale for requiring highly detailed and specific data in each and every quarterly report.

-Community banks are now tasked with completing 80 pages of call report forms each quarter supported by almost 700 pages of instructions.
+Community banks with less than $1 billion in assets must complete 51 pages of call report forms each quarter.
+Banks above this threshold must complete 80 pages of forms each quarter.
 Ever-expanding schedules fail to support the utility of the call report as a vital safety and soundness metric for prudential regulators.
-ICBA’s recent call report survey finds that the annual cost of preparing the call report has increased for 86 percent of survey respondents over the last ten years.
-Because regulators use third party service providers to streamline their review of call reports, they have not effectively engaged the community banks themselves to assess the impact.
+ICBA’s call report survey found that the annual cost of preparing the call report has increased for 86 percent of survey respondents over ten years.
 The call report now represents a significant regulatory burden that diverts critical staff from completing other important tasks within the institution.
-The introduction of Basel III regulatory requirements, along with the Consumer Financial Protection Bureau’s data collection requests, which are inundating basic schedules with new data points, is a further strain on community banks.
+The introduction of Basel III regulatory requirements, which are inundating basic schedules with new data points, is a further strain on community banks.

-The FFIEC has recently proposed a community bank call report that includes the elimination of certain reporting elements generally not applicable to community banks.
-While such an endeavor is appreciated and fully supported by ICBA, we believe that the regulators should also focus their attention on the frequency of items reported by community banks and whether the reporting of certain schedules on a quarterly basis adds meaningful value in the determination of the safety and soundness characteristics of a community bank.
+The FFIEC recently implemented a community bank call report that includes the elimination of certain reporting elements generally not applicable to community banks.
+Additionally, the Council has flagged for removal certain data items that the banking agencies do not need to maintain their safety and soundness supervisory activities.
+While such endeavors are appreciated and supported by ICBA, the regulators should also focus their attention on the frequency of items reported by community banks and whether the reporting of certain schedules on a quarterly basis adds meaningful value in the determination of the safety and soundness characteristics of a community bank.

 Staff Contact: James Kendrick